Precis-Digital/advent_of_code_2023/gianni/README.md

 #### Day 7

+- Rewrote Day 2
+- Made solution for day 3 with help from https://github.com/Lyqst/aoc2023/ but had to refactor code to work for my logs.

+#### Day 8

+- Turned Day 3 into a class
+- added extra logging to day 3

+- WINTER PARTY!!!

+#### Day 9

 ###### Tasks

+- Clean up / optimize
+- Attempt to find online solutions for missing days 5,6,7,8. and refactor it into a class
 - Enhance JSDocs: Include console log in examples when `isLoggingEnabled` is true.
 - Improve JSDocs: Ensure all examples in the documentation are accurate and up-to-date.
-- Attempt to find online solutions for missing days. and refactor it into a class

-#### Day 8

-- WINTER PARTY!!!
+- Add story and the problem/solution in comments